neaumusic/rekordbox-playlist-extractor/README.md

 Rekordbox Playlist Extractor
 --

-Parses playlists from rekordbox.xml into folders of .m3u8 files
+Extracts all playlists from rekordbox.xml to a folder of .m3u8 files

 Useful for transferring tagged tracks / updated intelligent playlist tracks back into Apple Music